MartinStroleny/english-for-designers/03-aboutness/index.md

-# Martin Strolený
+# Aboutness
 [← Homepage](https://martinstroleny.github.io/english-for-designers/07-homepage/index)

 ## About Me

-Hi, I am a multidisciplinary designer based in the Czech Republic with a passion for well-crafted digital experiences.
+Hi, my name is Martin Strolený and I am a multidisciplinary designer based in the Czech Republic with a passion for well-crafted digital experiences.

 - [View Selected Case Study](case-study.md)